I began this series doing “Camera Drawings” using digital cameras, but have now switched to using a Polaroid Camera.

 Moving to an LED light source meant it was easier to set-up and proved successful, however once printed, the ‘drawing’ no longer looked like a drawing done by a camera.
 This ambiguity lead me to try new ideas.
 I tried a candle instead of the LED, but found that the glow was too much – the method is best effected by a small field light source, pen-light-like.
 I then not only decided to go back to the LED, but also decided to replace the digital camera with a Polaroid camera as there can be no (little?) argument that the camera did the drawing.

-The traditional Polaroid is a typical ‘point-and-shoot’ device which did not have the bulb shutter setting I needed for these long exposure traces.
+The traditional Polaroid is a typical ‘point-and-shoot’ device which did not have the bulb shutter setting I needed for these long exposure drawings.
 I came across the Polaroid’s Impossible Project i-1 camera that has Bluetooth connectivity with bulb-type capabilities as part of their phone app.

 Once the camera was sorted, not having the luxury of the digital camera’s cost-effective trial and error “who cares how many re-shoots it takes” method I needed to be very careful when setting the system up.
-My first attempt took six photos to configure the system for one shot.
+My first attempt took six photos to configure the system for one shot

 The final product, this Christmas Card (2020) design is as envisaged and I am pleased with the results.
 I will continue with “still life” as my ‘go to’ subject in keeping with atelier practices which lean towards placed objects to help the artist develop skills and techniques.